 A rain barrel reservoir is a very simple way to collect and store rainwater for future use.
 You first need a large container to store the water.

 A typical container used is the blue 55-gallon water drums with bung hole caps on the top.
 In my research, I actually found out that a lot of cities offer water conservation programs and give out these drums for free.

-You can probably even check with businesses or food processing factories to see if they are throwing any away.
+Also, you can probably even check with businesses or food processing factories to see if they are throwing any away.

 Here’s a picture of the garbage can I purchased at Home Depot with the deep upside down lid:

 The first step of construction was drilling five large drainage holes in the center of the lid.
 I used a hole saw bit for my drill to make these cuts.

 Then I placed some mosquito screen on the part of the lid that would be facing the water, and secured it in place with some waterproof duct tape.